JBrandonS/MLPNG/README.md

 python -m scripts.generator --lensing settings/planck.json
 ```

 After data generation, the data will be in separate files based on the array size you have used.
 You can use the `combiner.py` module to combine the data into a single file.
-Simply give it the correct settings.
+Simply give it the same settings that you used to generate the data.

 ```sh
 python -m scripts.combiner --lensing settings/planck.json